-- The bank buys a commodity from trader (1) through an agent, worth BD 500. - 2.
-The bank sells the commodity to the customer, by way of Murabaha, for an amount of BD 7,000, the difference being the bank's mark-up. - 3.
-The customer sells the commodity to trader (2) through one of two following methods:
+- 1. The bank buys a commodity from trader (1) through an agent, worth BD 500. - 2.
+The bank sells the commodity to the customer, by way of Murabaha, for an amount of BD

 "O you who believe!
 Devour not usury, doubled and multiplied; but fear Allah; that you may really prosper.
 And fear the fire, which is prepared for those who reject faith, and obey Allah, and the Messenger that you may obtain mercy."